cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 #### Transfer and Withdrawals

-Transfers and withdrawal request will be sent as generic json string that will be parsed and processed.
+Transfers and withdrawal requests will be sent as generic json strings that will be parsed and processed.

 To process transfers and withdrawals, run the command below and follow the prompts: